 - Blaming: Holding others responsible for our pain – pure and simple.

-Signs of anxiety, “Why am I depressed?”
-Okay, I more than understand why one would first turn to serotonin and other neurotransmitters – meds – for relief.
 But I’ll stand by my belief that there’s so much more going on beneath the surface that generates our depression and anxiety.
-Hmmm, Styles of Distorted Thinking may be lurking about.

-Sooo many Chipur articles right at your very fingertips.
+So many Chipur mood and anxiety info and inspiration articles at your very fingertips.
 Go ahead, have a look-see.